2026 Ford Bronco: What's New

 | Raptor | 3.0L EcoBoost V6 (418 hp) | 4-door | $78,535 |

-Sasquatch Package adds approximately $3,500 on trims where it is optional.
+The Sasquatch Package adds roughly $3,500 on trims where it's optional.

 How it fits in the market